 We’ve lived with them for years and years, and I believe the only one who liked them was our dog Reegan.
 They were her favourite place to sleep (so convenient as we carried baskets of laundry and other stuff up and down the stairs- NOT!).

 As it turns out, there isn’t much drywall patching to do after removing the carpet except for the landing and pie-shaped steps.
 Most of the gaps will be filled once the hardwood treads and MDF risers go in.

-We will be doing some of the work ourselves, like staining the handrails and painting the risers.
+We will be doing some of the work ourselves, like stripping and staining the handrails and painting the risers.
 However, we’ll definitely be calling in the experts for all of those tricky cuts.

 The same white oak hardwood will run throughout the kitchen, hallway and living room.
 Just a bit overdue since we ripped out the living room carpet last September before I freshened it up with a new greige paint colour.
 Yes, we’ve lived with plywood subfloor in that room for 10 months.
 It’s been fun…